 4. It is an Antioxidant

-Garlic reduces free radicals in test tube and animal studies (15).
+Garlic can help reduce free radicals in the body (16, 17).
 Adding more garlic can be helpful to get a good dose of antioxidants.

 Summary: Garlic contains beneficial antioxidants that help to reduce damage from harmful free radicals, preventing risk of many chronic diseases such as cancer.